-LGBTQIA+ family building in 2020 is alive and well.
+LGBTQIA+ family building is alive and well.
 Booming, in fact.

-According to Family Equality, who did an extensive LGBTQIA+ Family Building Survey, "63% of LGBTQ millennials are considering expanding their families, either by becoming parents for the first time, or by having more children."
+According to an extensive LGBTQIA+ family building survey conducted by Family Equality, "63% of LGBTQ millennials are considering expanding their families, either by becoming parents for the first time, or by having more children."

 Adding to this exciting news, more accessible and necessary medical resources for the LGBTQIA+ community exist than ever before.
 There are other advancements as well, in the form of more inclusive insurance coverage for the necessary and appropriate fertility treatments necessary, making having an LGBTQ family more affordable.